-Mia Makela is a Finnish media/multidisciplinary artist, whose work explores intersections between art and other disciplines: technology, science, ecology.
+Mia Makela is a Finnish media artist, whose work explores intersections between art and other disciplines: technology, science, ecology.
 Makela exhibits chosen themes in the forms of video, audio guides, expeditions, participatory acts, installations, performative lectures, related publications and blogs.
 Makela, internationally acknowledged pioneer in the field of live cinema, has shown her work and lectured all over the globe.

-Her latest activities include posthumanistic expedition on the strait of Magellan, Patagonia.
+Her latest activities include History of an Impossible Destiny, a 4-channel video installation, for which she spent 3 years documenting beekeeping around Europe and doing research on the destiny of the honey bee.
 Zootopia- audio guide for zoos, a posthumanist and feminist research on other species.
+Artistic expeditions on the strait of Magellan, Patagonia and Chiloe Island in Chile.
 Cabin Walks&Talks - a guided expedition for tracing interspecial empathy.
-“Green Matters – video handbook for algae gatherers” - a two-year exploration in the world of green algae and traditional weaving.
+Green Matters – video handbook for algae gatherers - a two-year exploration in the world of green algae and traditional weaving.

 Im interested in the research artists can produce in various fields of knowledge and the capacity to adapt to various roles in society : an intruder, a buffer, a metamorphosis, a provocateur, a clown, an antennae… .
 Artists can provide non-expertism, which can offer valuable insights.
 Curator Adrienne Goehler writes.
 “We cant leave the world to experts”.
 I find that a relevant notion, as so called experts´ hands might be too tied to political and economic currents and interests.